Explore the Quaker way: read about the basics of our faith, find answers to common questions and find a Quaker meeting near you.

 NEYM appoints Friends to represent New England Friends’ concerns to the following Quaker organizations:

-Deepening Our Commitment to Gay, Lesbian, Bisexual, Transgender & Queer Friends
+Deepening Our Commitment to Lesbian, Gay, Bisexual, Transgender & Queer Friends

 In 2009, New England Yearly Meeting approved a statement affirming the good order of same-sex marriage.
-We acknowledged with gratitude the longstanding ministries of our GLBTQ members, and that many of our congregations have taken same-sex marriages under their care for decades.
+We acknowledged with gratitude the longstanding ministries of our LGBTQ members, and that many of our congregations have taken same-sex marriages under their care for decades.

 As is true across the global 21st century landscape of religious life, acceptance of homosexuality varies widely in the broader Religious Society of Friends.
-NEYM has pledged to be a respectful, loving, and true witness among our fellow Quakers to the gifts that God has bestowed upon us through our GLBTQ members.
+NEYM has pledged to be a respectful, loving, and true witness among our fellow Quakers to the gifts that God has bestowed upon us through our LGBTQ members.